cache2k/cache2k/src/site/markdown/index.md

 ## Integrating cache2k in your project

+chacke2k is on maven central.
 If you use maven, add to your project pom:

 ```xml
 <dependencies>